Sinfinity-atk/WindLaunch/readme.md

   </a>
 </p>

-# 🚨 Major Announcement: Mod Version Availability
+# 🚨 Majors Announcement: Mod Version Availability

 We are excited to share important updates regarding the availability of our mod!